-Uncle Tom's Cabin Historic Site, located in Dresden.
-Ride the Freedom Trail Route and don't miss your opportunity to tour the museums and original, historic buildings of this significant part of Chatham-Kent's history.
+Black Mecca Museum in Chatham and the Josiah Henson Museum of African-Canadian History, located in Dresden.
+Ride the Freedom Trail Route and don't miss your opportunity to tour the museums and original historic buildings of this significant part of Chatham-Kent's history.

 This route features Chatham-Kent's iconic winding roads, rural scenery and many hidden treasures waiting to be discovered along the way.
 Each community dotting this route has its own distinct blend of charm and hometown feel.
-With plenty of unique shopping, attractions, and restaurants riders will get an experience they won't soon forget.
+With plenty of unique shopping, attractions and restaurants, riders will get an experience they won't soon forget.
 Discover the beauty of Lake St. Clair & Lake Erie, with must see stops along the way, including the waterfront communities of Mitchell's Bay, Rondeau and Erieau.
 Renowned for some of the best fishing around, enjoy the scenic waterfronts and don't forget to check out our beaches and other local amenities.
-All this and so much more while you cruise the Hub & Spoke Route in Chatham-Kent.
+Experience this and so much more while you cruise the Hub & Spoke Route in Chatham-Kent.

 Take the Road Less Travelled

-In the thick of Carolinian forest, riders can choose the natural settings of two provincial parks.
+In the thick of Carolinian forests, riders can choose the natural settings of two provincial parks.
 Both Rondeau and Wheatley provincial parks are situated along Lake Erie.
 Rondeau is home to the largest Carolinian forest left in Canada.
 Rare habitats accustomed to southern climates include the endangered Prothonotary Warbler, Sassafras and Virginia Opossum.
 Oak Savannah, Hickory, Sumac and Tulip trees can also be found in both parks.